jthicks91/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
 2. What is an event?

 3. What is an event listener?